smXplorer/AlliGator/docs/source/alligator-settings-window.rst

 - *Scale Bar Options*: requires reloading the image or clicking the *Scale Bar Overlay* button on the **Source Image** panel.

-    * *Show Scale Bar Overlay*: check this off to automaticxally show the scale bar when loading a new dataset.
+    * *Show Scale Bar Overlay*: check this off to automatically show the scale bar when loading a new dataset.
     * *Scale Bar X/Y*: location of the scale bar in pixel unit.
 X = 0 corresponds to the left of the image.
 Y = 0 corresponds to the top of the image.
-    * *Scale Bar Lenght/Height*: dimension of the displayed scale bar in physical units.
+    * *Scale Bar Length/Height*: dimension of the displayed scale bar in physical units.

 .. _alligator-settings-data-information: